Canker sores: small lesions, big discomfort

 There are many interconnected causes that contribute to their appearance.
 According to the Italian National Institute of Health and the Ministry of Health, there is no single explanation for the development of canker sores, but several factors appear to play a role.

-These include both physical and emotional stress, and minor local trauma—such as aggressive brushing, accidentally biting the inside of the cheek, a scratch from a chipped or sharp tooth, or an ill-fitting dental prosthesis.
-Nutritional deficiencies, particularly in vitamins, can also weaken the oral mucosa and make it more susceptible to ulcers.
+Physical and emotional stress both play a role, as does minor mouth trauma—such as aggressive brushing, accidentally biting the inside of the cheek, a scratch from a chipped or sharp tooth, or an ill-fitting dental prosthesis.
+Nutritional deficiencies, particularly in vitamins, can also weaken the oral mucosa and increase vulnerability to these ulcers.

 In most cases, canker sores heal on their own within a week to ten days.
-During this time, even though healing occurs naturally, it’s helpful to manage the pain by avoiding acidic or salty foods and other irritants.
+During this time, even though healing occurs naturally, it is helpful to manage the pain by avoiding acidic or salty foods and other irritants.
 Applying specific products like gels, mouthwashes, or anti-inflammatory and anesthetic agents can help speed up recovery.
-It’s also important to maintain proper oral hygiene and try to reduce stress as much as possible.
+It is also important to maintain proper oral hygiene and try to reduce stress as much as possible.

-However, it’s important to pay attention when canker sores become unusually large, painful, or frequent.
-If the lesions don’t heal within two weeks, or if they appear alongside other symptoms such as fever, joint pain, or gastrointestinal issues, it’s strongly recommended to seek medical attention.
-In these cases, consulting a specialist can help rule out more serious conditions and determine if further diagnostic tests are needed.
+Certain warning signs, however, should not be ignored.
+When canker sores become unusually large, painful, or frequent or fail to heal within two weeks, medical attention is warranted.
+The same applies if they are accompanied by other symptoms such as fever, joint pain, or gastrointestinal issues.
+In such cases, consulting a specialist can help rule out more serious underlying conditions and determine whether further diagnostic testing is necessary.